 What is the St Paul Rental Housing Brief?

-A new monthly report from HousingLink on the state of rental housing in the city of St Paul.
+A monthly report from HousingLink on the state of rental housing in the city of St Paul.

 Why a Monthly Housing Brief?

 Housing issues in St Paul are generating more attention, opinions and controversy than we have seen in our 20 years as a nonprofit operating in Minnesota.
 At HousingLink, we've earned a reputation as data and housing information experts without spin or a political agenda.

 Well-informed decisions require a clear, data-driven understanding of the issues.
 This report features solid data, presented artfully to help cut through noise.
 It exists to help you form an accurate understanding and well-informed opinions.

 What is in St Paul Rental Housing Brief?

 - Median rents compared year-over-year.